Practice rather than theory: Liudmila's start as a digital analyst

 In the final project, I was able to combine my accumulated knowledge and gain data-driven insights from the dataset of a telecommunications company.
 To help the company execute two major marketing campaigns, I analyzed the causes of high customer churn and identified target cities for campaigns.
 I was able to predict individual customer behavior to determine which customers needed to be targeted before they would unsubscribe.

-Looking at my finished final project, I was really surprised at how much I learned during my time in Data Analyst continuing education.
-Furthering my education at StackFuel also gave me the opportunity to meet other women who were interested in getting started in the tech industry.
+Looking at my finished final project, I was really surprised at how much I was able to do in the time it took to complete it.
+Data Analyst Continuing Education have learned.
+The training at StackFuel also gave me the opportunity to meet other women who were interested in entering the tech industry.
 Their amazing stories inspired me to keep going.

 Become a Data Analyst like Liudmila - online and part-time in just 3 months.
 Discover our Data Analyst continuing education and subsidized continuing education with an education voucher.